 There are two types of fiber-optic cables:

 - Single-mode fiber (SMF) – uses only a single ray of light to carry data.
+Used for larger distances.

 - Multi-mode fiber (MMF) – uses multiple rays of light to carry data.
+Less expensive than SMF.

-Two types of connectors are commonly used:
+Four types of connectors are commonly used: